TheHolyOneZ/RaftModMenu/README.md

+# IMPORTANT: I accidentally deleted some functions, so some buttons mentioned in the features below are currently missing.
+Please be patient — I will add them back in the update on 19.05.

 # RaftModMenu
 RaftModMenu — A powerful Raft mod menu DLL featuring item spawning, auto-collect, instant crafting, player buffs (godmode, infinite stamina and more), world edits (build anywhere, no collision), teleportation, and customizable utilities to enhance your gameplay experience.